brandonbrown/DWA/ClassContent/Module-1-ClassOverview/ClassInfo.md

 # Class Information

 Take some time to read the Class Information below.
 You will be responsible for policies and information found within.
-The content in this and the Professionalism activity will be required knowledge for the Class Information Quiz.
+The content in this and the Professionalism activity will be considered required knowledge.

 # Deployment of Web Applications Overview

 In this course you will complete a custom project defined by you with various defined requirements.
-This project will showcase your ability to conceive of a project to solve a problem for an audience.
+This project will showcase your ability to conceive of a project to solve a problem for an audience, build it, and deploy it.

 ## Rubric

 Each assignment will have a [Shared Rubric](https://docs.google.com/spreadsheets/d/1WN6gM6TgAEsF5_dZZt3z80W6AEZs-QNv8AwuVl9CsrI/edit?usp=sharing).
-Each will self define what its own criteria for the following categories:
+Each assignment will self define what its own criteria for the following categories:

 * Requirements
 * Best Practices